Kriegsspiel: Combat

-To track hitpoint loss, Reisswitz's original manual provided sheet of paper called the "losses table".
+To track hitpoint loss, Reisswitz's original manual provided a sheet of paper called the "losses table".
 The losses table is divided into columns for line infantry, tirailleurs, jagers, cavalry, and artillery.
 Each column has a series of numbered dots.
 At the start of the game, the umpire shall stick one pin for each piece on the map in the first dot of the appropriate column.
 For instance, if the Red Army begins with three infantry pieces and two cavalry pieces, the umpire will stick three pins in the first dot in the infantry column and two pins in the first dot in the cavalry column.

 Generally, the dot a pin is stuck in represents how many damage points the corresponding unit has accumulated.
 When a unit takes damage, the umpire will move the corresponding pin down its column to the appropriate dot.
-If a pin reaches the bottom of the column, then the corresponding piece is removed from the map, or in the case of line infantry, replaced with an exchange piece.
+If a pin reaches the bottom of the column, then the corresponding piece is removed from the map, or in the case of line infantry, is replaced with an exchange piece.
 For instance: if a cavalry squadron suffers 10 points of damage, the umpire will move the corresponding pin ten dots down the cavalry column.
 If the pin reaches the 60th dot in the column, the cavalry unit has suffered a fatal level of casualties, and the umpire will then remove the corresponding piece from the map.

 Tschischwitz rules (1862)

 Tschischwitz's version of Kriegsspiel was very much like Reisswitz's version, but it incorporated new advances in technologies and tactics.
-For instance, by 1862 the Prussian army had transitioned from muskets to breech-loading rifles and hence troops could inflict casualties at up to 900 paces instead of a mere 400.
-Whereas Reisswitz used a unique set of dice, Tschischwitz used conventional gaming dice; his manual provided tables with which to translate dice rolls into combat outcomes.
+For instance, by 1862 the Prussian army had transitioned from muskets to breech-loading rifles and hence troops could inflict casualties at up to 900 paces instead of 400.
+Whereas Reisswitz used a unique set of dice, Tschischwitz used conventional gaming dice.
+His manual provided tables to translate dice rolls into combat outcomes.

 Tschischwitz's game did not use line infantry exchange blocks.
 By 1862, Prussian battle doctrine had moved away from line infantry tactics to an emphasis on wider deployments.
 To represent this, the 1862 game represents infantry companies individually with their own blocks, so exchange blocks for battalions are no longer required.
-Rules for deploying skirmishers were also updated to reflect the newer tactics.
+Rules for deploying skirmishers were updated to reflect the newer tactics.

-Whereas Reisswitz's manual prescribed just one map around which all the participants were gathered, Tschischwitz's manual proposed the option of having multiple maps: one for the umpire which displayed the positions of all troops, and one for each team with displayed only those troops which the respective team could see; and the teams would be placed in separate rooms with their respective maps so that they could not see the other team's map nor the umpire's map.
+Whereas Reisswitz's manual prescribed just one map around which all the participants were gathered, Tschischwitz's manual proposed the option of having multiple maps: one for the umpire which displayed the positions of all troops, and one for each team displaying only those troops which the respective team could see.
+The teams would be placed in separate rooms with their respective maps, so that they could not see the other team's map or the umpire's map.